realityexpander/How_to_program_from_ground_up/10-BackToObjectOrientedProgramming.md

       >> - The big idea is "messaging"
       >> - The key in making great and growable systems is much more to have things communicate through messages and not through direct mutable state.

-      - ### BOOP style takes the message metaphor to mean that the state of the program is immutable and is only changed by creating a new state by modifying the old state by calling a publicly-exposed method on the object.
+      - ### BOOP style takes the message metaphor to mean that the state of the program is immutable.
+        - The state can only changed by creating a new state by modifying the old state by calling a publicly-exposed method on objects.
         - All state of the object is private and only accessible via methods that are called on the object.

       > Alan Kay, 2015: Power of Simplicity